Faolan-Rad/FaoLogiX/README.md

 # FaoLogiX
-This is a repo for Faolans logiX NeosVR plugin witch adds much needed things to LogiX
+This is a repo for Faolans logiX NeosVR plugin which adds much needed things to LogiX

 ## Features
 *CollectionsX